WeiqunPengLab/IRTools/README.md

 **-q IRC**

-1\. `NAME.quant.IRC.genes.txt` is the quantification of intron retention coefficient for all genes from RNA-Seq library ALTFILE.
+1\. `NAME.quant.IRC.genes.txt` is the quantification of intron retention coefficient for all genes from RNA-Seq library SAMPLELIB.

 The file format is as follows.